• Skip to primary navigation

 • “What is the logical basis for holding these beliefs?”

-• “Did I arrive at them through my own understanding, or did I accept them as truth simply because I was indoctrinated as a child?”
+• “Did I reach these beliefs through my own understanding, or did I unconsciously accept them as truth in childhood?”

 • “Do these beliefs serve my happiness, or do they contribute to my suffering?”

 These are important questions to ask about any beliefs you hold dearly—whether in religion, philosophy, politics, economics, or any other field of knowledge.
-By doing so, you begin to decondition yourself from negative social programming, allowing you to grow in understanding, absorb new information, and make wiser choices.
-In addition, this practice helps you better understand the beliefs of others without judging them from a fixed mindset.
+By doing so, you’ll begin to decondition yourself from negative social programming, allowing you to grow in understanding, absorb new information, and make wiser choices.
+In addition, this practice will help you better understand the beliefs of others without judging them from a fixed mindset.

 question everythingDoubt is the beginning of wisdom.

-Remember: Doubting what you think you know is a sign of intelligence, and only those courageous enough to do so can break free from the shackles of social conditioning and walk the path of wisdom.
+Remember: Doubting what you think you know is a sign of intelligence, and only those courageous enough to do so can walk the path of wisdom.

 Rebel against authority and accept responsibility for your life.